makuguren/Cluckoo-Ecommerce-Laravel-9/README.md

 ```bash
   composer --version
 ```

-## XAMPP Installation
-- Find your file where you can save/download the Composer Installer named xampp-windows-x64-8.2.4-0-VS16-installer.exe
-- Open xampp-windows-x64-8.2.4-0-VS16-installer.exe and Click Next until you get Installed in your Laptop/PC

 ## Laravel 9 Installation
 - Open XAMPP as Administrator to Avoid Errors and Start Apache and MYSQL.